 Ontario Arts Council (OAC) operating grant programs support Ontario-based, not-for-profit organizations and for-profit book and magazine publishers that meet the assessment criteria for ongoing support.

 This guide provides essential information on all OAC operating grant programs, including eligibility, the assessment process and granting policies.
+Be sure to review it prior to each application as information and policies are updated regularly and subject to change.

 Further details on the eligibility for specific operating grant programs are available on the program’s web page.